Lambityeco

-Lambityeco is a small archaeological site about three kilometers west of the city of Tlacolula de Matamoros in the Mexican state of Oaxaca.
+Lambityeco is a small archaeological site of the Zapotec civilization located about three kilometers west of the city of Tlacolula de Matamoros in the Mexican state of Oaxaca.
 It is located just off Highway 190 about 25 km east from the city of Oaxaca en route to Mitla.
-The site has been securely dated to the Late Classical Period.
+The site has been securely dated to the Late Classic and Early Postclassic Periods.
+The artistic quality shown in the various urns, engraved bones and mural paintings in tombs as well as by decorated architectural elements with mosaics in stucco is remarkable.